Obstinus/ALL_SCHOOL_42/00_Projects__(Основное_Обучение)/README.md

-# ПРОЕКТЫ И ЗАДАНИЯ ОСНОВНОГО КУРСА ОБУЧЕНИЯ ШКОЛЫ 42
+# PROJECTS AND ASSIGNMENTS OF THE SCHOOL'S CORE CURRICULUM 42

 ![(Projects of the main course of study of the programming School'42'](./highlighting_branches_Holy_Graph.gif)